 Community Honor Recipient

 An independent panel of judges selected the Eclipse Integrity Award winners.
 The Eclipse Integrity Awards judges included Neil Arthur, Arthur Associates, LLC; Dr. Bud Baker, Wright State University, Raj Soin College of Business; Dan Davis, PNC Bank; Kim Duncan, Elements IV Interiors (retired); Michael Goldshot, Goldshot, Lamb & Hobbs; Lynda Hoffman, Vectren (retired); Bob Hothem, The Alternative Board Miami Valley; Phillip L. Parker, CAE, CCE, Dayton Area Chamber of Commerce; Harry Seifert, Standard Register Company (retired); Rick Stover, CPA, CGMA, PricewaterhouseCoopers (retired); Mike Wathen, Bravo SCM; and Susie Woodhull, Woodhull, LLC.

 About Your BBB Serving Dayton and the Miami Valley

-For more than 100 years, your Better Business Bureau has been helping people find businesses, brands and charities they can trust.
-In 2012, people turned to your BBB 124 million times for Business Reviews on more than 4.5 million companies and Charity Reports on 11,000 charities, all available for free at bbb.org
+For more than 100 years, Better Business Bureau has been helping people find businesses, brands and charities they can trust.
+In 2014, people turned to BBB more than 165 million times for BBB Business Reviews on more than 4.7 million businesses and Charity Reports on 11,000 charities, all available for free at bbb.org

 .
-BBB serving Dayton and the Miami Valley is one of 112 local, independent BBBs across the United States and Canada.
-To further promote trust, your BBB also offers dispute resolution support for consumers and businesses when there is difference in viewpoints and industry self-regulation programs.
+BBB serving Dayton and the Miami Valley is one of 113 local, independent BBBs across the United States, Canada and Mexico.
 BBB serving Dayton and the Miami Valley serves seven and half Ohio counties, including Clark, Darke, Greene, Miami, Montgomery, Preble, Shelby and northern Warren counties.
 Your Dayton-based BBB is unique in that it provides business solutions and consumer services in specialized areas to other BBBs, businesses and consumers.
 It remains focused on the Miami Valley, but through these key products and services, it is an international organization.